Seattle Cerebral Palsy Lawyers

 • Incorrect use of forceps/vacuum extractors during delivery

-• Improperly using medications to induce labor or speed up delivery process
+• Improperly using medications to induce labor or speed up the delivery process

 • Delaying Caesarean section when a C-section is necessary